Alsaih-Sabri/Quran-Reels-Generator/README.md

 <a name="english"></a>
 ## 🇬🇧 English

-An automated, intelligent tool designed for Islamic content creators.
-It allows you to generate high-quality Quran Reels/Shorts with a single click, combining beautiful recitations with Uthmani script overlays on stunning nature backgrounds.
+An automated, intelligent tool designed to allow you to generate high-quality Quran Reels/Shorts with a single click, combining beautiful recitations with Uthmani script overlays on stunning nature backgrounds.

 ### 🚀 Features
 - **Full Automation:** Automatically fetches Quranic text and audio from the web.